Black, white, grey, brown, tan, orange, blue, chocolate, pearl, lemon and apricot, bi-color or tri-color

-Little dogs can easily feel bullied by rough handling, and early socialization will help keep your puppy and kiddos safe.
+Little dogs can quickly feel bullied by rough handling, and early socialization will help keep your puppy and kids safe.
 Older children and Pomerats often get along swimmingly, but younger kids should be supervised.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Pomerats are unlikely to chase cats and generally get along swell with felines.
-But don’t let their size fool you into thinking they might get along with other small pets and prey animals – they still have some terrier instinct in them!
+Pomerats are unlikely to chase cats and generally get along well with felines.
+But don’t let their size fool you into thinking they might get along with other small pets and prey animals; they still have the Terrier instinct!

 Things to Know When Owning a Pomerat

-In this section, we have broken down some daily care information to help prospective Pomerat parents get a better idea of whether they are ready to take care of one of these perky pups!
+In this section, we have broken down the Pomerat’s care requirements to help prospective owners better understand whether they are ready to take care of one of these perky pups!

 Food & Diet Requirements 🦴

-As active, but small-statured dogs Pomerats do well when their diet consists of more lean proteins than fatty.
-Their frames aren’t meant to carry much weight, and lean meats will help keep them fit and trim.
+As active but small-statured dogs, Pomerats do well when their diet consists of more lean proteins than fatty ones.
+Their frames aren’t meant to carry much weight, and lean meats will keep them fit and trim.